The Next Big Thing

 Kate Richards is a writer of fiction, narrative nonfiction and poetry.
 She has a medical degree with honours and works part-time in medical research in Melbourne.
 Kate is the author of the critically acclaimed Madness: a memoir and the Penguin Special Is there no place for me?

 Alice Robinson grew up in Parkville and Wallan.
 She earned a Bachelor of Creative Arts from The University of Melbourne and a PhD in Creative Writing from Victoria University, where she was awarded the Vice Chancellor’s Award for Research.
 Alice’s debut novel, Anchor Point (Affirm Press, 2015), was longlisted for The Stella Prize and the Indie Book Awards (debut fiction) in 2016.
 Her second novel, The Glad Shout (Affirm Press) will be in out in 2019.
 She lives in Warragul.

-Sophie Tegan Gardiner grew up on a farm in the middle of metropolitan Auckland, New Zealand.
-She moved to Melbourne in 2015 and is currently studying Creative Writing at RMIT University.
-Her work has previously been published in Voiceworks, Twinge Zine and Signals, and will appear in the forthcoming Bowen Street Press Review.
+Sophie Tegan Gardiner grew up inside a park in metropolitan Auckland.
+She moved to Melbourne in 2015 and is currently completing her honours year in creative writing at RMIT University.
+Her work has previously been published in Starling, Twinge Zine, Voiceworks and the Bowen Street Press Review, and online at Meanjin.